prisma/prisma1/docs/1.12/04-Reference/02-Service-Configuration/03-Data-Model/03-Introspection.md

 ## Deploying

 After you have made your changes to the generated data model it is time to deploy your Prisma service.
-If you used `prisma init` to setup your service, your Prisma server is already configured to not apply migrations to your database.
+If you used `prisma1 init` to setup your service, your Prisma server is already configured to not apply migrations to your database.
 If your are setting up Prisma manually you should ensure that your PRISMA_CONFIG has set `migrations: false` like this:

 ```yml
 PRISMA_CONFIG: |